-Economic changes will refer to the cost of living of people, the income generating projects and the poverty level.
-According to Oxford Advanced Learners Dictionary economic means providing good service or value in proportion to the amount of money and time spent.
-Socioeconomic changes include all those changes that will occur in the life styles of people in relation to their income or resources.
-The socio-economic changes have affected child rearing in a great deal i.e. the extended family has disintegrated so much.
+Economic changes will refer to the cost of living of people, the income generating projects and poverty level.
+According to Oxford Advanced Learners Dictionary's, economic means providing good or service of value in proportion to the amount of money and time spent.

+Social economic changes include all those changes that will occur in the lifestyles of people in relation to their income or resources.
+The socio-economic changes have affected child rearing in a great deal that is the extended family has disintegrated so much.
 The teaching of values, norms and society customs was mainly done by grandparents, uncles and aunts but nowadays it is entirely the responsibility of the parents and the school.
 Many people have migrated from the rural to urban areas to seek for employment.
-According to NACECE (1994) there is breakdown of traditional family structure i.e. the upbringing of children, discipline and inculcating the societal norms and morals was a community affair.
+According to NACECE (1994) there is a breakdown of traditional family structure that is the upbringing of children, discipline and inculcating the societal norms and morals was a community affair.

-Lansdown (1984) discusses role of social interactions, contact with others an obviously essential part of moral development.
-HIV/AIDS has emerged as a threatening disease because most of the people live in poverty and therefore decide to practice prostitution which increases the spread of the disease.
-This has brought about many orphans, divorce and street children therefore making children to lack guidance from parents.

-The rural-urban migration in search of jobs has left the rural areas undeveloped because only the old people and children are left there and so very little development is realized as children are reared by very old people who lack knowledge on child rearing.
-The socio-economic changes have led to increased crime i.e. theft, murder are at a high rate because of increased poverty and lack of education to many young people.
+ansdown (1984) discusses the role of social interactions, contact with others an obviously essential part of moral development.
+HIV/AIDs has emerged as a threatening disease because most of the people live in poverty and therefore decide to practice prostitution which increases the spread of the disease.
+This has brought about many prphans, divorce and street children therefore making children to lack guidance from parents.
+The rural-urban migration in search of jobs left the rural areas underdeveloped because only the old people and children are left there and so very little development is realized as children are reared by very old people who lack knowledge on child rearing.
+The socioeconomic changes have led to increased crime that is theft, murder are at a high rate because of increased poverty and lack of education to many young people.
 The gender sensitivity has made women to learn to higher levels, get better jobs and participate in development of the society and the community.
 The women who have succeeded in life have become role models to the children.
-The cultural practices, like female genital mutation have been eradicated, wife inheritance is also discouraged.
-These practices promote the spread of HIV/AIDS which lead to many orphans.
-HIV /AIDS is a threat to child rearing because the parents die leaving children without people to guide and control their behavior.
+The cultural practices promote the spread of HIV/AIDS which lead to many orphans.
+HIV/AIDS is a threat to child rearing because the parents die leaving children without people to guide and control their behavior.
 NACECE (1999) describes the role of parents as the first caregivers and educators to their children.
 They provide love, security, stimulation and other needs; parents have the responsibility to mould children into responsible members of society.

-Kusimba (1996) discusses that when AIDS related illness arises within the family employed household members are forced to be nursed or nurse the sick members and family income is threatened as most of the savings are used to pay medical services and therefore the basic needs for children are not met.
+Kasimba (1996) discusses that when Aids related illness arises within the family, employed household members are forced to be nursed or nurse the sick members and family income is threatened as most of the savings are used to pay medical services and therefore the basic needs for children are not met.
 The United Nations Convention on the rights of the child sites that children have the right to be with their family or those who will care for them best.
 Some parents ensure that their children do not have to interact with any other race or economic class and this is dangerous because children grow up discriminating others.

-Warah (2006) says the economic and social divisions in Kenya should be cause for extreme alarm.
+Warah (2006) says the economic and social division in Kenya should be cause for extreme alarm.
 If no action is taken, Kenya could become a breeding ground for its own brand of social and economic class work in future.